KristinStefanova/UP_FMI_IS_2017-2018/week12/quiz#12.md

 else return example(a+1);
 }

-is a bad recursive function because
+is a bad recursive function because:

-it has no recursive case.
+A. it has no recursive case.
-it has no base case.
+B. it has no base case.
-the recursive case does not approach the base case.
+C. the recursive case does not approach the base case.

 8. Is the following function circular?